Miami Hurricanes football: Mario Cristobal era (2021–present)

 On December 7, 2021, the University of Miami announced the hiring of Mario Cristobal, a former Miami Hurricanes lineman and member of two University of Miami championship teams in 1989 and 1991, and the former head coach of the University of Oregon, as the new head coach.

 In his first season, in 2022, Cristobal had a 5–7 record and brought in a much improved recruiting class.
 In Cristobal's second season as head coach, in 2023, the team registered a 7–6 record and appeared in the 2023 Pinstripe Bowl at Yankee Stadium, where it lost to Rutgers 31–24.

-The 2024 team saw significant improvements over recent years and finished with a 10–3 record, but experienced disappointment after missing out on both the ACC Championship Game and losing the 2024 Pop-Tarts Bowl to Iowa State 42-41.
+The 2024 team saw significant improvements over recent years and finished with a 10–3 record.
+Quarterback Cam Ward was a Heisman front runner all season long, and became the first overall pick in the 2025 NFL draft.
+However, the team experienced disappointment after missing out on both the ACC Championship Game and losing the 2024 Pop-Tarts Bowl to Iowa State 42-41.